ArduPilot/ardupilot_wiki/copter/source/docs/ac2_guidedmode.rst

    over wireless telemetry between your copter and your laptop.
 -  On your laptop, using the software that came with the telemetry module, make sure that it's working and that you have a GPS lock.
--  Take off in :ref:`Stabilize Mode <stabilize-mode>` and once at a reasonable altitude, switch to Loiter.
+-  Take off in :ref:`Loiter Mode <loiter-mode>` and climb to a safe altitude
 -  In the Mission Planner Flight Data screen map, try right-clicking on a nearby spot and select "Fly to Here".
 -  You will be asked for a guided mode altitude.
 Enter an above home